-Overcoming sugar addiction comes with its own withdrawal and detox symptoms which you need to be aware of, as well as knowing when to expect them and how to manage them.
-When you remove sugar from your diet, the detox is not necessarily the biggest issue, but the idea that sugar has a drug-like effect on your body.
-It is a stimulant and when you take it away, your body has to adjust and adapt accordingly.
+Overcoming sugar addiction comes with its withdrawal and detox symptoms which a person needs to be aware of, as well as knowing when to expect them and how to manage them.
+When one removes sugar from the diet, the detox is not necessarily the biggest issue, but the idea that sugar has a drug-like effect on the body.
+It is a stimulant, and when taken it away, the body has to adjust and adapt accordingly.

-These are some of the withdrawal symptoms you can almost definitely expect when detoxing from sugar;
+These are some of the withdrawal symptoms one can almost definitely expect when detoxing from sugar;

-This happens immediately after you go cold turkey.
-You will definitely crave sugar as it has silently become your drug of choice.
-You will crave it and think about it all the time.
-This is the first sign that your body is dependent on it because as soon as you removed it from your diet, your body is asking for it back immediately.
-This is an indication of a major imbalance in your system which should spur you to stay on course.
+This happens immediately after one goes cold turkey.
+One will definitely crave sugar as it has silently become a drug of choice.
+One will crave it and think about it all the time.
+This is the first sign that the body is dependent on it because as soon as a person removed it from the diet, the body is asking for it back immediately.
+This is an indication of a major imbalance in the system which should spur one to stay on course.

-A complete lack of energy follows shortly after as a result of the absence of your primary energy source.
-As early as 24 hours after ceasing sugar intake, you start to feel this lethargy.
-You feel like you are about to get sick but you don’t, your body feels heavy, your mind feels dull and you feel a bit listless and emotionless.
-You might even feel a little depressed depending on how dependent your body was to sugar.
-There will be some disturbance in your mood and probably some issues with thinking clearly and communicating.
-You need to stay strong and ride this wave out in the course of your detox.
+A complete lack of energy follows shortly after as a result of the absence of the primary energy source.
+As early as 24 hours after ceasing sugar intake, a person starts to feel this lethargy.
+One feels like being about to get sick, the body feels heavy, the mind feels dull, and one feels a bit listless and emotionless.
+A person might even feel a little depressed, depending on how dependent the body was to sugar.
+There will be some disturbance in mood and probably some issues with thinking clearly and communicating.
+One needs to stay strong and ride this wave out in the course of detox.

 Perhaps the most common side effect of quitting sugar is the sugar withdrawal headache.
 It is often recommended to consume small amounts of sugar to relieve the headaches, preferably from fruits.
-If your headaches are severe then perhaps quitting cold turkey is not for you and you should try a more gradual approach.
+If the headaches are severe, then perhaps quitting cold turkey is not the right choice and one should try a more gradual approach.